 The content directory you have to specify in the command above will contain archives you either upload through the software or directly drop in, alongside generated thumbnails.
 The database directory houses the LANraragi database(As database.rdb), allowing you to hotswap containers without losing any data.

 The volume can be reused when updating, so your database will still follow along even if the container is destroyed.
+You can always backup the database using LANraragi's internal tool.

 Once your LANraragi container is loaded, you can access it at http://localhost:3000 .
 You can use the following commands to stop/start/remove the container(Removing it won't delete the archive directory you specified) :